Last updated on March 17th, 2022 at 11:19 am

-One of our favorite little charming coastal towns to visit in Oregon is Lincoln City.
+One of our favorite little charming coastal towns to visit is Lincoln City, Oregon.
+And we aren’t alone.
+In fact, Lincoln City Beach was voted one of the best beaches in the US.
 Picturesque sunsets, sandy beaches, gorgeous rainforests, and quaint coastal towns: the Oregon Coast is a truly magical place that should be on your bucket list.
 There’s a special vibe at the Oregon coast that you won’t find anywhere else, and each coastal town has its own special feeling.

-Located in Lincoln County on the central coast of Oregon, between Tillamook and Newport, you will find plenty to do here.
+Located on the central coast of Oregon, between Tillamook and Newport, you will find plenty to do here.
 And we’re not alone in our thoughts, as Lincoln City recently was voted one of the best beaches in the United States.
-Here’s a list of our favorite things to do in beautiful Lincoln City Oregon.
+Here’s a list of our favorite things to do, places to eat, and where to stay when visiting beautiful Lincoln City Oregon.

 Cascade Head Trail

 At around 6 miles, you will find this moderate popular hike just north of Lincoln City.
 The hike is rewarded with views of the sea below from the cliffs above.
 The Nature Conservatory Trail is open all year round, with the other trailheads being shut down from January through July in an effort to protect the wildlife of the area.

 The most popular trailhead starts at Knights Park, which eventually takes you through stunning old-growth coastal forest.

 This well known hike takes you along an elk–frequented ridge to a basalt formation known locally as The Thumb (or sometimes more colorfully as God’s Thumb) on Siuslaw National Forest land.
 There are spectacular views from here of secluded coves, offshore stacks, and across the Salmon River, the great grassy promontory of Cascade Head.
 Get info here on hiking to God’s Thumb via The Knoll.